-On 23rd October 2018 Public Health England (PHE) first launched the 'Keep Antibiotics Working' national campaign in October 2017 across England.
-This was to support the government’s efforts to reduce inappropriate prescriptions for antibiotics by raising awareness of the issue of antibiotic resistance and reducing demand from the public.
+Public Health England (PHE) first launched the 'Keep Antibiotics Working' national campaign in October 2017 across England.
+This was to support the government’s efforts to reduce inappropriate prescriptions for antibiotics by raising awareness of the issue of antimicrobial resistance and reducing demand from the public.
 This year we're relaunching the campaign for the second time on 5 November 2019.
 In addition to the already newly released pharmacy resources, updated and new resources will be available in October.

 antibiotic resistance is a complex problem – overuse and misuse of antibiotics is creating antibiotic-resistant strains of bacteria against which none of our current antibiotics work.
 The race is on to develop new antibiotics to kill these resistant strains but, if we don’t win that race, we could face a future in which antibiotics no longer work.
 That could mean a return to the pre-antibiotic age, where people with compromised immune systems may not recover from common infections and deaths in childbirth, or from infected wounds, or pneumonia were commonplace.

-The inappropriate use of antibiotics drives antibiotic resistance and means antibiotics may become less likely to work in the future.
+The inappropriate use of antibiotics drives antimicrobial resistance and means antibiotics may become less likely to work in the future.
 The campaign supported the government’s ambition to halve inappropriate prescribing of antibiotics in the UK by 2020.

 Aim, key message and evaluation

 The public have little understanding of the concept of antibiotic resistance and what it means for them.
 Research shows that inappropriate prescribing is, in part, due to patients expecting or demanding antibiotics, without understanding whether that they may not be effective for their illness.
 The focus of this campaign was on tackling this lack of understanding and thereby reducing patient pressure for antibiotics.